BrunoSupremo/swamp_goblins/data/monster_tuning/warrior_hearth/readme.txt

 Each wave has 4 fields. bulletin, weight, at_glory_level and members.
 * "bulletin" is optional, it is the custom message that appears when confirmation window asks to accept or decline a challenge.
 When ommited, a default message is used instead.
 * "at_glory_level" is optional too.
 It defaults to {"min":1,"max":9999}.
-It restricts at which glory levels this wave can appear.
+It restricts at which glory levels this wave can happen.
-* "weight" is optional, defaults to 1. weight measures the chance this wave has to be picked (has to be on the correct glory level) against other wave options.
+* "weight" is optional, defaults to 1.
+Weight measures the chance this wave has to be picked (has to be on the correct glory level) against other wave options.
 * "members" is a required field.
-It should contain a list of unique members, using this format:
+It should contain a list of possible members, with unique names, using this format:

 "members": {
 	"cool_member": {